sirbread/spellscript/README.md

 begin the grimoire.
-summon the power with essence of 7. conjure ritual named amplify with value to return value multiplied by value. summon the result with essence of through ritual amplify with power. inscribe whispers of "the power is amplified: " bound with result. close the grimoire.
+summon the power with essence of 7. conjure ritual named amplify with value to return value multiplied by value. enchant power with essence 0 of through ritual amplify with power. inscribe whispers of "the power is amplified: " bound with power. close the grimoire.
 ```